 We have an immediate opening for an experienced HVAC Technician.
 The HVAC Technician will be responsible for servicing and repairing HVAC systems.
 You will be required to travel to the customer’s location to identify and guide the customer to improve their HVAC needs.
 We work with both commercial and residential HVAC customers, so you must know how to work with small and large HVAC equipment.
-Also, you will be responsible to service installation to end-of-life by performing maintenance, warranty and emergency repairs.
+Also, you will be responsible for service installation to end-of-life by performing maintenance, warranty, and emergency repairs.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 A typical workday in an HVAC technician’s life starts with learning about the specific job that needs to be done.
 Employers assign technicians to travel to a customer to resolve whatever HVAC-related issue they have.
 Self-employed technicians may be contacted by customers directly.
 The job can be to repair a leaking pipe, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.

 If you are hiring an HVAC Technician, these questions can help narrow options until you find the ideal candidate:

 The most common education held by HVAC Technicians is a degree in Mechanical Engineering.
 While only 6% of all technicians have a 4-year degree, 77% have an Associates’ degree.